Dubai Marina, impressive

 There are lots of shops and eateries all the over Marina.
 Might be productive to do a bit of research so you get the best outcome.

 For dinner, plan and book for the cruise at dusk.
 This comes with catered meals and drinks and leaves the dock at 5pm.
 An excellent time during the cooler months to see the Marina and the outer harbour in all its beauty before the sun sets.
-It is leisurely circular cruise of an hour that takes you outside the marina and back.
-During the hot season go for the 8pm or later cruises as the daunting heat and humidity starts to dissipate.
+It is a leisurely circular cruise of an hour that takes you outside the marina and back.
+During the hot season go for the 8pm or later cruises as the daunting heat and humidity are a challenge.

 Leave a Comment